 You always need some kind of acid in a salad dressing.
 Something like lemon juice or a white vinegar would have worked, but I love the flavor that a good quality raw apple cider vinegar adds.

 Because the dressing is otherwise a bit tart, you need some sweet to balance it out.
 I chose to add some sugar, but you can also mix in some raw honey instead.

-Can you make this recipe with frozen broccoli?
+A lot of readers ask if you can you make this recipe with frozen broccoli.